Back to Boundary Work!!

-'Cool Breeze' Joe Fennelly gives directions to his trail crew during the 2016 Hard Core work trip at Scales, Va., high up in the Virginia Highlands.
+'Cool Breeze' Joe Fennelly gives directions to his trail crew during the 2016 Hard Core work trip at Scales, Va., in the Virginia Highlands.
 A handful of ALDHA members usually takes part in the work trip that occurs on the tail end of Trail Days.
 (Photo by Bill O'Brien)

 Georgia Appalachian Trail Club